sameernadaf21/aps-portfolio/README.md

 ### 10. 💡 *Innovation and Technology Adoption*

 #### USE CASE:
-Evaluating and adopting new technologies like IoT, AI, and blockchain to enhance supply chain visibility, efficiency, and security.
+Evaluating and deploying new technologies like IoT, AI, and blockchain to boost supply chain visibility, efficiency, and security.

 #### CHALLENGES:
-Assessing the ROI of new technologies.
+Assessing the ROI of new technology.
 Ensuring smooth integration with existing systems.
-Training employees to use new technologies effectively.
+Training staff to use new technologies effectively.

 #### STRATEGIES USED:
 - *A Search**: